 Ankylosing spondylitis is 3 times more frequent in men than in women and begins most often between ages 20 and 40.
 It is 10 to 20 times more common among 1st-degree relatives of patients with ankylosing spondylitis than in the general population.
-The human leukocyte antigen B27 (HLA-B27) allele is present in 90% of white patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
+The human leukocyte antigen B27 (HLA-B27) allele is present in 90% of White patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
 The risk of ankylosing spondylitis in 1st-degree relatives with the HLA-B27 allele is about 20%.
-Increased prevalence of HLA-B27 in whites or HLA-B7 in blacks supports a genetic predisposition.
+Increased prevalence of HLA-B27 in White people or HLA-B7 in Black people supports a genetic predisposition.
 However, the concordance rate in identical twins is only about 50%, suggesting that environmental factors contribute.
-The pathophysiology probably involves immune-mediated inflammation.

 Most patients have predominantly axial involvement (called axial ankylosing spondylitis).
 Some have predominately peripheral involvement.
 Among those with axial involvement, some have no evidence of sacroiliitis on plain x-rays.
 Thus, some experts have classified ankylosing spondylitis as follows:

-Axial ankylosing spondylitis: Has predominantly axial involvement and x-ray findings typical of sacroiliitis
+Axial ankylosing spondylitis: Has predominantly axial involvement and findings typical of bilateral sacroiliitis on imaging

-Nonradiographic ankylosing spondylitis: Clinically similar to axial ankylosing spondylitis but without x-ray findings typical of sacroiliitis
+Nonradiographic ankylosing spondylitis: Clinically similar to axial ankylosing spondylitis but without findings typical of sacroiliitis on imaging

 Peripheral ankylosing spondylitis: Ankylosing spondylitis with predominantly peripheral involvement

-The most frequent manifestation of ankylosing spondylitis is inflammatory back pain, but disease can begin in peripheral joints, especially in children and women, and rarely with acute iridocyclitis (iritis or anterior uveitis).
-Other early symptoms and signs are diminished chest expansion from diffuse costovertebral involvement, low-grade fever, fatigue, anorexia, weight loss, and anemia.
+The most frequent manifestation of ankylosing spondylitis is inflammatory back pain, but disease can begin in peripheral joints, especially in children and women, and rarely with acute iridocyclitis (iritis, anterior uveitis).
+Other early symptoms and signs are diminished chest expansion from diffuse costovertebral involvement, and occasionally fatigue, anorexia, weight loss, and anemia.

 Back pain—often nocturnal and of varying intensity—eventually becomes recurrent.
 Morning stiffness, typically relieved by activity, and paraspinal muscle spasm develop.
 A flexed or bent-over posture eases back pain and paraspinal muscle spasm; thus, kyphosis is common in untreated patients.
-Severe hip arthritis can eventually develop and usually has a poor prognosis.
+Severe hip and shoulder arthritis can eventually develop and usually has a poor prognosis.
 In late stages, the patient has accentuated kyphosis, loss of lumbar lordosis, and fixed bent-forward posturing, with compromised pulmonary function and inability to lie flat.
-There may be peripheral potentially deforming joint involvement, sometimes involving the digits (dactylitis).
+There may be peripheral potentially deforming joint involvement, sometimes involving isolated digits diffusely (dactylitis).
 Achilles and patellar tendinitis can occur.

 Systemic manifestations of ankylosing spondylitis occur in one third of patients.
 Recurrent, acute anterior uveitis is common and usually responds to local therapy; less commonly it becomes protracted and severe enough to impair vision.
 Neurologic signs occasionally result from compression radiculitis or sciatica, vertebral fracture or subluxation, or cauda equina syndrome.
 Cardiovascular manifestations can include aortic insufficiency, aortitis, angina, pericarditis, and cardiac conduction abnormalities (which may be asymptomatic).
 Dyspnea, cough, or hemoptysis can rarely result from nontuberculous fibrosis or cavitation of an upper lobe of the lung; cavitary lesions can become secondarily infected with Aspergillus.
 Nonspecific colitis has been noted in 30% of patients with ankylosing spondylitis.
 Subcutaneous nodules, like those in patients with rheumatoid arthritis, do not develop in patients with ankylosing spondylitis.

 Lumbosacral spine and sacroiliac joint radiography

-Blood tests (erythrocyte sedimentation rate [ESR], C-reactive protein, human leukocyte antigen B27 [HLA-B27], and complete blood count) or explicit clinical criteria (Assessment of SpondyloArthritis international Society criteria)
+Blood tests (erythrocyte sedimentation rate, C-reactive protein, human leukocyte antigen B27 [HLA-B27], and complete blood count) or explicit clinical criteria (Assessment of SpondyloArthritis international Society criteria)

-Ankylosing spondylitis should be suspected in patients, particularly young men, with nocturnal back pain and kyphosis, diminished chest expansion, Achilles or patellar tendinitis, or unexplained anterior uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
+Ankylosing spondylitis should be suspected in patients, particularly young men, with nocturnal back pain plus prolonged morning stiffness and kyphosis, diminished chest expansion, Achilles or patellar tendinitis, or unexplained anterior uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more .
-A 1st-degree relative with ankylosing spondylitis should heighten suspicion.
+A 1st-degree relative with ankylosing spondylitis should raise suspicion.

-Patients should generally be tested with ESR, HLA-B27, C-reactive protein, and complete blood count.
+Patients should generally be tested with erythrocyte sedimentation rate, C-reactive protein, and complete blood count.
 Rheumatoid factor (RF) and antinuclear antibodies are needed only if peripheral arthritis suggests other diagnoses.
-The HLA-B27 allele is present in 90% of white patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
+The HLA-B27 allele is present in 90% of White patients with ankylosing spondylitis, but it is also present in up to 10% of the general population depending on ethnicity.
 No laboratory test is diagnostic, but results can increase suspicion for the disorder or rule out other disorders that can simulate ankylosing spondylitis.
 If, after these tests, ankylosing spondylitis is still suspected, patients should undergo x-ray or MRI of the lumbosacral spine and sacroiliac joints; demonstration of sacroiliitis on x-ray strongly supports the diagnosis.

 Some patients should undergo pelvic MRI to look for sacroiliitis that is not seen on x-rays.
 In these patients, MRI shows osteitis or early erosions.

 Although there are several existing diagnostic criteria for patients with suspected ankylosing spondylitis, the Assessment of SpondyloArthritis international Society (ASAS) criteria (1 Diagnosis references Ankylosing spondylitis is the prototypical spondyloarthropathy and a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back... read more , 2 Diagnosis references Ankylosing spondylitis is the prototypical spondyloarthropathy and a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back... read more , 3 Diagnosis references Ankylosing spondylitis is the prototypical spondyloarthropathy and a systemic disorder characterized by inflammation of the axial skeleton, large peripheral joints, and digits; nocturnal back... read more ) are most often applied.
 They are useful in diagnosing patients earlier in the disease process, particularly those without spondyloarthritis on imaging.
 The ASAS criteria for axial spondyloarthritis are applied to patients who have had back pain for > 3 months and who are < 45 years of age at onset.